Firefishy/steamnet2000.org.za/index.md

 Kimberley, Northern Cape
 South Africa

 To ensure the best experience for all our visitors and to maintain the safety and integrity of our site and projects, **all visits must be prearranged**.
+Our operations are housed within an active TFR (Transnet Freight Rail) depot, necessitating strict access control and coordination for safety and operational reasons.
 Please contact us to schedule your visit.
-This allows us to offer a personalized tour and share the fascinating work we're doing in more detail.
+This allows us to offer a personalised tour and share the fascinating work we're doing in more detail, while ensuring compliance with depot regulations and safety protocols.

 ## Contact Us